 The following year, A Wrinkle in Time was awarded the John Newbery Medal, one of the most prestigious honors in children’s literature.
-(When told the news, L’Engle responded with “an inarticulate squawk.”)
+The recognition was like a gift for sci-fi fans, and when told the news, L’Engle responded with “an inarticulate squawk.”
 She would go on to publish, on average, a book a year for the next 40 years.
 Financially stable from her writing at last, she also felt the professional validation she’d been craving for so long.
 Looking back at that fateful 40th birthday, she wrote, “I did learn ... that success is not my motivation.
 I am grateful for that terrible birthday, which helps me to wear glass slippers lightly, very lightly.”

 Still, there’s no doubt that she felt euphoric on the night she accepted her Newbery award, even if not everyone present enjoyed the moment.
 After the speech, the story goes, an acquaintance went into the ladies room, where one of the many editors who had rejected the book leaned over the sink and drunkenly sobbed: “And to think I turned down that manuscript!”